carmilso/checkpkgs/README.md

 $ COMMUNITY_TESTING=1 MULTILIB_TESTING=1 TESTING=1 checkpkg foo bar
 ```

+## Installation

+You can install this package via the [AUR](https://aur.archlinux.org/packages/checkpkg/).

 ## Contact

 If you have any problem you can open an issue or email me at carmilso@upv.es.